 Dickinson measures and reports its greenhouse gas (GHG) emissions annually to the American College and University Presidents Climate Commitment (ACUPCC).
-In 2014, our emissions of carbon dioxide, methane, nitrous oxide and other greenhouse gases were equivalent to 19,952 metric tons of carbon dioxide (MTeCO2).
-This works out to 10.2 MTeCO2 per 1000 square feet of building space, or 8.5 MTeCO2 per full-time student.
-Offsetting 42% of these emissions are purchases of Renewable Energy Certificates that help finance wind-generated electricity and reduce emissions from the electric utility sector by 8,404 MTeCO2.
-Subtracting this offset from our total GHG emissions yields net emissions 11,548 MTeCO2.
+We produced 19,342 metric tons of carbon dioxide equivalent (MT eCO2) in fiscal year 2016 (July ’15-June ’16).
+Carbon dioxide equivalent incorporates emissions of carbon dioxide, methane, nitrous oxide and other greenhouse gases.
+We produce 10 MT eCO2 per 1000 square feet of building space or 9.03 MT eCO2 per full-time student.
+We offset 43%, 8,266 MT eCO2, of our emissions by purchasing Renewable Energy Certificates (RECs) that finance wind-generated electricity and reduce emissions from the electric utility sector.
+Overall, we produced 11,035 MT eCO2 of net greenhouse gases.

 These figures compare favorably to the average of 4-year undergraduate colleges that report GHG emissions to the ACUPCC.
 But we have a lot of work ahead of us to meet our commitment to reach zero net emissions.